dustysys/en/README.md

 ## Install

 Primary deploy environment is Google Chrome.
 Go to chrome://extensions, check Developer Mode and drag and drop the project folder.
-You must be logged into a wwww.mangaupdates.com account, there is currently no login prompt.
+You must have a wwww.mangaupdates.com account to use en.